dkris/monkeyfist/readme.md

 Now this:

-1. the really good code
+1. **the really good code**
 2. myAwesomeLiveEvents()
-3. extra special doc ready code
+3. **extra special doc ready code**
 4. myAwesomeBindEvents()

+When setting `params.greed = true`, the default callbacks **are not fired**.

+## That's pretty cool, but what else can it do?

+Since MonkeyFist is a micro-framework, so it's feature set it pretty small.
+But it does have methods other than `initialize()`.

+`MF.constr()` is a factory for producing callback chains.
+The first time you call constr(), you can pass it as many functions as you want, and these become the base for your callback chain.

+    var m = MF.constr( yourRadFunction, anotherCoolFunction );
+    m();

+Executes the arguements in order and stores the base callback in `m`.
+You can tack on an ad hoc callback onto this really easily.

+    m( someOtherFunction );

+That will execute the first 2 functions, then `someOtherFunction()`.

+If you need to store another callback permanently, just rebuild it with `MF.constr()`.

+    m = MF.constr( m, someOtherFunction );

+Now, whenever you invoke `m()`, it will execute the original contents _and_ the additional callback:

+    yourRadFunction(); anotherCoolFunction(); someOtherFunction();

 ## And there's more on the way!

 ## Tests

 If you want to pull this down and run the tests, you'll need a version of ruby and rubygems that support [Bundler](http://gembundler.com/).
+I also highly recommend creating a gemset with [rvm](http://rvm.beginrescueend.com/) to isolate the dependencies from your global gemset.

-Once you've got that,
+Once you've got that, just run

     gem install bundle
     bundle install

 to install all dependencies ([Jasmine](https://github.com/pivotal/jasmine), [evergreen](https://github.com/jnicklas/evergreen)).

-To run the tests, use
+To run the test suite, use

     evergreen run

+If you're not into installing anything to see the tests run, there's a concurrent [Qunit](http://docs.jquery.com/Qunit) test suit in the tests directory.
+All you need for that is a web browser.

 ### License

-It's MIT, yo
+It's MIT, yo.